Rotating Love: The dynamical tides of spinning Newtonian stars: Mode-sum representation

 As is evident from \cref{eq:NonRotatingStaticLove}, there is no dependence on the azimuthal order $m$ in the static limit.
 This is as expected, given that the mode pattern should only matter when the mode is resonantly excited by the tide, namely when $\omega_{\alpha'}\sim |m|\Omega_\text{orb}$.

-Note that \cref{eq:NonRotatingLove,eq:NonRotatingStaticLove} differ slightly from the corresponding expressions in Ref.~\cite[Eqs.~(102) and (100), respectively]{2020PhRvD.101h3001A}.
-There, we explicitly expressed the gravitational potential $\delta\Phi$ in terms of the radial and horizontal components of the Lagrangian displacement $\xi^i$.
+Note that \cref{eq:NonRotatingLove,eq:NonRotatingStaticLove} differ slightly from the corresponding expressions in \citet[Eqs.~(102) and (100), respectively]{2020PhRvD.101h3001A}.
+There, the gravitational potential $\delta\Phi$ was expressed in terms of the radial and horizontal components of the Lagrangian displacement $\xi^i$.
 However, one can demonstrate that the results are equivalent and converge to the same value for the Love number when the mode-sum is executed.